 When you think of vineyards, where does your mind naturally wander?
 Piedmont and Burgundy are two obvious candidates or perhaps the Napa Valley.
 But what about Finland or floating vineyards in Thailand?
+And don't forget all those weird celebrity wineries.

 Although these areas of the world aren’t renowned for their grape-growing heritage, they do offer incredible insight into the resilient spirit of grapevine.
 Here are nine of the weirdest wineries we’ve come across and a look at some of the wines they produce: